-The words “vegetarian" and "obese” don't even belong together in the same sentence.
+The words “vegetarian” and “obese” do not even belong together in the same sentence.

-It's also well worth mentioning that the potential for various forms of cancer, as well as hypertension and heart disease also drops off dramatically for those of the vegetarian persuasion.
+It is also worth mentioning that the potential for various forms of cancer, as well as hypertension and heart disease, also drops off dramatically for those of vegetarian persuasion.

--It all stems from one obvious, simple fact: vegetarians do not eat meat.
+-It all stems from one obvious, simple fact: vegetarians don't eat meat.

-Meat is the largest contributor of saturated fat in our diets, avoid the meat and you lose the problems that come with it.
-Vegetarian eating, whether losing weight is the ultimate goal or not, is the best way to incorporate healthy fats (and far less of them), into your diet
+Meat is the largest contributor of saturated fat in our diets, avoid the meat and you solve the problems that come with it.
+Vegetarian eating, whether losing weight is the ultimate goal or not, is the best way to incorporate healthy fats (and far less of them) into your diet

 Although a "vegetarian" is generally interpreted as someone who doesn't eat meat or fish, other types of vegetarians, such as a pescetarian (pes-ku'teh-ree-un) may still eat fish and shellfish, while vegans avoid animal products altogether, including cheese and eggs.